|Popular in||September||High demand for flights, 37% potential price rise|

 Originally discovered by the Greeks, Nice is the capital of the French Riviera and boasts approximately 300 days of sunshine a year.
 It’s no wonder international travelers flock to Nice for vacations, French citizens hop Nice flights for weekend getaways, and the fabulously rich and spoiled dock yachts on Nice’s coastline.
 Nice is far less glamorous than its rival city Cannes, and travelers can easily find cheap flights to Nice any time of the year, which makes Nice middle-class compared to its upscale neighbor.
 But that doesn’t stop tourists from visiting Nice.
 Come and enjoy a taste of the Riviera in this laid-back sun-drenched city and it’s likely you’ll never want to leave.

-The Sunbus, which stops at some of the city’s main attractions, is the most popular.
+The Sunbus, which stops at some of the city’s main attractions, is the most popular way for tourists to get around.
 Buy Sunbus tickets at local cafés.
 The other bus option is Nice By Bus, which conveniently sells passes for one, five or seven days.
 Taxis are available, but not as good.
 Drivers are known to overcharge tourists, so keep an eye on the meter and discuss the rate before you get in.
 To get yourself around the city, try renting a bike, moped, motorcycle or yacht.
 Trains can take you beyond the city limits.
 France’s train service along the Riviera is fast and cheap.